IHE/ITI.Topologies/topologies.md

 It is possible for a singleton organization to form a community by itself, and for that community to interface directly with other networks.

 The community might be architected as an XDS Affinity Domain or some other architecture.
-More information is available in [Section 3.2.3 of the HIE Whitepaper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#323-governance).
+More information is available in [Section 3.2.3 of the HIE White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#323-governance).

 ![Single Organization Community](images/single_community.svg)